Hidden impact of crippling debt in coronavirus crisis

 Experts fear struggling families could now fall prey to loan sharks, while others bury their heads in the sand, ignoring the problem and hoping it will go away.

-James Henderson, a senior development worker at Transforming Communities Together, which works closely with Just Finance Foundation, provides financial education courses and aims to point people with money worries towards to right support services, said it was crucial that those in trouble reach out for help and don't ignore the problem.
+James Henderson is a senior development worker at Transforming Communities Together, which works closely with Just Finance Foundation and provides financial education courses to point people with money worries towards to right support services. he said it was crucial that those in trouble reach out for help and don't ignore the problem.

 He said: "I totally understand how difficult it is to talk about money.
 Sadly, there is a real stigma around that.
 We would absolutely recommend people talk about it and get that help early."

-Mr Henderson said the reality of the pandemic meant many families would be facing difficult times.
+Mr Henderson added the reality of the pandemic meant many families would be facing difficult times.
 He urged as many as possible to seek support.

 "Lots will be experiencing financial worries at this time and it's so important to talk about it and get help.